Silicon Valley has dominated the U.S. startup ecosystem for many decades.

 Seattle doesn’t offer major tax incentives for entrepreneurs, but it does have plenty of venture capital firms and economic development ventures to help foster the development of small businesses and start-up companies.
 Just as enticing as these are the incubators and business programs at the University of Washington and community colleges, where aspiring entrepreneurs can get their start.

 As always, we’re excited about listing Chicago on our list of top cities for startups and entrepreneurs.
 And this status is well deserved.
-Chicago stands alone among the “biggest and baddest of startup cities” when it comes to profitability, according to PitchBook.
+Chicago stands alone, not just in the Midwest but in the United States, among the “biggest and baddest of startup cities” when it comes to profitability, according to PitchBook.
+That’s only one reason venture capitalists love Chicago.

 Chicago’s tech proficiency is becoming increasingly more recognized in the start-up scene.
 KPMG’s survey of more than 800 tech leaders found Chicago in the top 10 of tech innovation hubs worldwide.
 KPMG Chicago’s Mike Gervasio further cited the capital market and “an innovative culture” as partially responsible in Chicago’s impressive climb up the global ladder.
 That culture helped garner upwards of $1.7 billion in funding last year, and Chicago is host to a multitude of promising start-ups.

 Startups in Chicago make good bets for those who invest in them.
 In Chicago, 45 percent of investments produced 10 times a return on investment.
-Chicago’s numbers are routinely superior, with 81 percent of its startups producing between three and 10 percent a yield on an initial investment.
+Chicago’s numbers are routinely superior, with 81 percent of its startups producing between three and 10 percent yield on an initial investment.
+Now wonder VC’s love Chicago.

 And as we have previously noted: